 Our advisor and its affiliates experience conflicts of interest in connection with the management of our business.
 Our advisor is an indirect subsidiary of Cantor and is organized to provide asset management and other services to us.
-Cantor also controls BGC, Newmark and a number of other financial services businesses, including our dealer manager, and sponsors RIT, a non-traded REIT that focuses primarily on origination of mortgage loans or mezzanine loans secured mainly by commercial real estate, along with several Delaware statutory trusts and qualified opportunity zone funds (collectively the "Cantor Companies").
+Cantor also controls BGC, Newmark and a number of other financial services businesses, including our dealer manager, along with several Delaware statutory trusts and qualified opportunity zone funds (collectively the "Cantor Companies").
 Our executive officers and certain of our directors are also officers, directors and managers of our advisor and its affiliates and in some cases, other Cantor Companies.
 Some of the material conflicts that our advisor and its affiliates face include the following: